-What is the Return Flow of my Containers and Racks?
+1. Knowing Return Flow of Containers and Dollies

-Aircraft manufacturers, airlines, and their extensive supplier base utilize many types of containers.
-They are either common containers used in many industries or unique containers used for an airframe design.
-This distinct community of people also utilize dollies, which are specifically designed for the unique parts.
-It can be challenging to know where a container or dolly is located, how many are available, and to identify where it needs to be.
-The lack of clarity jeopardizes the flow of materials in the containers/dollies that are specifically designed to assure safety, quality, and sustainability.
+Aircraft manufacturers, airlines, and their extensive supply base utilize many types of containers that are either common to many industries or unique to an airframe design.
+Dollies that move about the hangar are specifically designed for unique parts.
+It's always been a challenge to know where a container or dolly is located, how many are available, and identify where it needs to be.
+The lack of clear answers jeopardizes the flow of materials in containers or dollies designed to assure its safety, quality, and sustainability.

-Inventory Control is vital to the aerospace supply chain.
-The cost of aerospace parts, the time it takes to replace them, and the quality requirements for airworthiness makes Inventory Control a top priority for the aerospace industry.
-Too many expensive parts, along with their 8130’s, are lost in the vast array of hangars.
-These parts end up unassociated with locations in ERP and WMS systems, creating problems within the supply chain.
-Too many staff-hours are wasted trying to locate the “right” part because of revision and unauthorized software modifications.
-Clearly, the need to know availability is paramount to reduce and eliminate AOG.
+Inventory Control is vital to any industry.
+The cost of aerospace parts, the time to replace them, and the quality requirements for airworthiness make inventory control even more crucial.
+Too many expensive parts, along with their 8130’s, are lost in hangers or unassociated with locations within ERP and WMS systems.
+Too many staff-hours are wasted trying to locate the “right” part due to revision and software mods.
+Clearly, the need-to-know availability is paramount to reduce and eliminate AOG.

 Leading experts in the aerospace industry have deemed it critical for the airframe or supplier manufacturer to ensure and obtain schedules.
-Available-to-Promise is more than a need; it is a reflection of the company’s ability to manage inventory and set expectations.
-The promise can happen because the availability is known.
+Available-to-Promise is more than a need; it reflects the company’s ability to manage inventory and set expectations.
+At the end of the day, promises are fulfilled because the availability is known.

 Assurance translates to adherence.

-If you know the container, know its location, and can associate the part, you’ll have the ability the schedule confidently.
+If you know the container, its location, and the associated part with its condition of supply, you can schedule confidently.

-Counterfeit parts and counterfeit 8130’s cause big problems in the aerospace industry.
-Shadow players try to introduce parts into the supply chain to obtain profits.
-This is done by unauthorized manufacturing or illegal repair of obsolete and scrapped parts.
-There are three key attributes of a part that must be tested to allow for usage:
+Counterfeit parts and 8130’s are introduced by shadow players into the aerospace supply chain to obtain profits.
+This is done by unauthorized manufacturing or illegal repair of obtained obsolete and scrapped parts.
+There are three key attributes for the usage of a part that must be tested: